ScottLogic/blog/_posts/2024-09-17-terraform-vs-cdk.md

 Both Terraform and CDK are tools known as infrastructure as code (IaC) which speed up cloud development by allowing a user to code their cloud resources before deploying them.
 This allows the cloud architecture to be treated as code, that is, replicated, reviewed and stored just like any other code.
 It also means that we can deploy or destroy a complex mesh of cloud resources with just one command; saving a lot of time, effort, money and mistakes.
+Using IaC for cloud deployment has become an industry standard thanks to its security properties.
+If you want to have a record of all resources deployed (without having to search through cloudtrail logs), who deployed them, when, and allow the ability to review the resources in code before deploying, you can create a role with deployment permissions, and allow only a CI/CD runner to have to have that role.
+Meaning a person cannot physically deploy without first having their resources reviewed, scrutinised, approved, and their deployment recorded by the CI/CD job.

 As a developer with 2 and a half years experience with cloud, over 2 years of experience with Terraform, I’ve recently finished an upskilling project learning CDK.
 In this blog, I’ll cover some of the differences between the two and which one you might prefer to use.